Our Staff

 Angela.VanPolen@du.edu

-Angie Van Polen is a LEAP Project Manager at the Positive Early Learning Experiences (PELE) Center at the University of Denver.
-Angie has 20 years of experience in the field of education.
+Angie Van Polen is the Senior Project Manager at the Positive Early Learning Experiences (PELE) Center at the University of Denver.
+Angie has over 25 years of experience in the field of education.
 She has held positions as a special education teacher, special education consultant and state education agency consultant.
-Her experiences and background provide her with a strong understanding of inclusive practices at a classroom level, as well as, at a state-wide systems level to inform implementation practices, scale-up and sustainability.
-Much of her work has been focused on improving systemic scale-up and sustainability while engaging various cross-disciplinary teams to improve agreed-upon outcomes.
+Her experiences and background provide her with a strong understanding of how high-quality inclusion and evidence-informed practices can be embedded in classroom, program, and state level systems.
+Angie is passionate about early childhood systems work and the use of implementation science to guide cross-sector teams to make equitable and data-based informed decisions regarding a chosen initiative to enhance implementation of the initiative while continuously planning for systems improvement, scale-up, and sustainability.

 Johanna.Wasser@du.edu